sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 Parameters can be specified in the Workflow Editor which is demonstrated below

-This example prints Telco Churn data for
+This example prints Telco Churn Data for

 * a `STATE` that is passed as a parameter and
 * having `ACCOUNT LENGTH` duration greater than a value which is also passed in as a parameter